 How Do School Counselors Help Kids?

-For example, they can help if a kid is:
+For example, school counselors can help if a kid is:

 - bullied at school